sayakpaul/deploy-hf-tf-vision-models/hf_vision_model_tfserving_gke/HOW-TO-BUILD-TFServing.md

 # How to build CPU optimized TF Serving Docker image

-This document shows how to build a CPU optimized TF Serving Docker image from source.
+This document shows how to build a CPU optimized TF Serving Docker image from source suitable for the target deployment hardware.

 ## Instructions (Within the target machine)